modphysnobel/modphysnobel.github.io/docs/vol-IV/vol-IV-chap-13-sect-3.md

 1975: Bohr and Mottelson study rotational motion in nuclei (1952-1953).<br>
 1979: Glashow, Salam and Weinberg explain the structure of the electroweak force (1960).<br>
 1999: t'Hooft and Veltman explain the quantum structure of electroweak interaction (1970).<br>
-2004: Gross, Politzer and Wilczek develop Quantum ChromoDynamics (1973).<br>
-2008: Nambu explains spontaneous symmetry violations (1960).<br>
-2008: Kobayashi and Maskawa explain the asymmetry in the decay of kaons (1972).<br>
 2013: Englert, Brout and Higgs propose a theory of how particles acquire mass (1964).<br>
 2020: Penrose proposes mathematical tools for describing black holes (1964).